Segments

 Civic + Industrial

-Civic + Industrial2 cohorts
+Civic + Industrial2 segments

-8,523 permits classified
+• 8,558 permits classified

 Warehouses, distribution centers, manufacturing, data centers.

 Industrial new construction permits cover ground-up warehouses, distribution centers, manufacturing facilities, and dedicated data center construction.
 Filtered for IBC S-1, S-2, and F occupancy types.
-The highest-permit-value cohort by average ticket in metros with hyperscale or distribution-hub concentration (Northern Virginia, Dallas, Columbus, Phoenix).
+The highest-permit-value segment by average ticket in metros with hyperscale or distribution-hub concentration (Northern Virginia, Dallas, Columbus, Phoenix).

-1,325 permits classified
+• 1,325 permits classified

 Public buildings — schools, libraries, transit, government.